system-zero/system-zero/data/docs/la.md

   - function arguments that are memory types (like strings and arrays), are passed by reference and so can been modified by the function

-# Lexical Scope
+# Lexical Scope and visibility order
-  - standard scope (lookup for standard operators and functions first)
+  - standard scope (lookup for standard operators and internal functions first)

   - block scope (conditional statements and loops)

   - function scope

   - previous function scope -> ... -> ... global scope

+  By default symbols are private to their local scope, unless the symbol has been declared as `public`.
+In that case the symbol belongs to `global` scope and should be visible from any scope.

 # Aplication Programming Interface.